GaussianGrow: Geometry-aware Gaussian Growing from 3D Point Clouds with Text Guidance¶

 Background & Motivation¶

-- Background: 3D Gaussian Splatting (3DGS) has become the dominant representation for high-fidelity 3D modeling, yet generating high-quality 3D Gaussians remains challenging.
-Existing generative methods (GVGEN, DiffSplat, etc.) must simultaneously learn geometric structure and appearance; inaccurate geometry predictions severely degrade overall generation quality.
+- Background: 3D Gaussian Splatting (3DGS) has become a dominant representation for high-fidelity 3D modeling, yet generating high-quality 3D Gaussians remains challenging.
+Existing generation methods (e.g., GVGEN, DiffSplat) attempt to learn geometry and appearance simultaneously; however, inaccurate geometry predictions lead to a severe decline in overall generation quality.

-- Limitations of Prior Work: Some methods attempt to infer Gaussian primitives by predicting point maps as geometric references, but the estimated geometry is unreliable, leading to poor generation quality.
-Another line of work generates appearance by texturing 3D meshes, but meshes require extensive manual modeling, and reliance on UV unwrapping introduces texture seams and distortions.
+- Limitations of Prior Work: Some methods attempt to infer Gaussian primitives by predicting point maps as geometric references, but unreliable estimated geometry results in poor generation quality.
+Another category generates appearance by texturing 3D meshes, which requires extensive manual modeling, and reliance on UV unwrapping introduces texture overlapping and distortion.

-- Key Challenge: Joint learning of geometry and appearance makes models highly sensitive to geometry prediction errors, while obtaining reliable geometric priors is costly (mesh modeling demands substantial manual effort).
+- Key Challenge: The joint learning of geometry and appearance makes models highly sensitive to geometric prediction errors, while obtaining reliable geometric priors is often costly (mesh modeling requires significant manual effort).

-- Goal: How can readily accessible geometric priors (3D point clouds) be exploited to significantly improve 3D Gaussian generation quality?
+- Goal: How can easily accessible geometric priors (3D point clouds) be leveraged to significantly improve the quality of 3D Gaussian generation?

-- Key Insight: With the proliferation of LiDAR sensors and depth cameras, acquiring clean point cloud data has become highly convenient.
-Point clouds can serve as reliable geometric priors, reducing the generation task from "joint geometry–appearance learning" to "growing appearance on given geometry."
+- Key Insight: With the proliferation of LiDAR and depth cameras, acquiring clean point cloud data has become highly convenient.
+Point clouds can serve as reliable geometric priors, simplifying the task from "joint geometry and appearance learning" to "growing appearance on a given geometry."

-- Core Idea: Fix the centers of Gaussian primitives at point cloud positions and leverage a multi-view diffusion model to generate appearance supervision for "growing" the color and opacity attributes of the Gaussians.
+- Core Idea: Fix the centers of Gaussian primitives at point cloud positions and utilize multi-view diffusion models to generate appearance supervision for "growing" the color and opacity attributes of the Gaussians.

 Method¶